Microsoft Excel Essentials for Pharmacy Informatics

 VLOOKUP Figure

-VLOOKUP sample
+Download: VLOOKUP sample file (.xlsx)

 2. XLOOKUP

-Description: a XLOOKUP is very similar to VLOOKUP in the way that a cell from one list/sheet/workbook is matching to a second list/sheet/workbook’s cell, and then pulls in the value from a column in the second list which is aligned to the row from the matching cell.
+Description: An XLOOKUP is very similar to VLOOKUP in the way that a cell from one list/sheet/workbook is matching to a second list/sheet/workbook’s cell, and then pulls in the value from a column in the second list which is aligned to the row from the matching cell.
 The XLOOKUP is in principle an even simpler VLOOKUP, although I find it more effective in doing more advanced comparisons, as provided in the example below.

 Example: An example use case where I have found the XLOOKUP useful is when I am determining if a particular item (like a prescription fill) was filled within a date window (like an authorization date range).
 The figure and sample show two separate tables and the use of XLOOKUP to determine if the date of the prescription (table 1) was between the date range in the rows listed in table 2.